 Notes: The figure plots the share represented by the different disbursement categories in the candidates' total disbursements.
 The data come from the annual reports published by the CNCCFP.
+No data is available for the elections before 2017.

 Figure E.4: The different categories of candidates' spending - French legislative elections